Achievable logoAchievable logo

 • Track what happens to the average rate of change as x→a.

-As x approaches a, the time interval shrinks toward zero, and the limiting value gives the instantaneous rate of change at a.
+As x approaches a, the interval shrinks toward zero, and the limiting value gives the instantaneous rate of change at a.
 This is also called the derivative of f(x) at x=a:

 Definition of the derivative: